-This Practice Note draws together content on the fiscal events throughout the tax year 2019–20 starting with the release of draft provisions for Finance Bill 2020, through the Spring Budget in 2020 (delayed from 2019) to the passage through parliament of the Finance Act 2020 (FA 2020).
+This Practice Note draws together content on the fiscal events throughout the tax year 2020-21 starting with the publication of draft provisions for Finance Bill 2020-21 on 21 July 2020 to the expected passage through parliament of the Finance Act 2021 (FA 2021).

-For information on FA 2020, detailing its progress through Parliament to Royal Assent and describing its key provisions, see: Tax—Finance Bill 2020 tracker.
+For information on the Finance Bill 2021, detailing its progress through Parliament to Royal Assent and describing its key provisions, see: Tax—Finance Bill 2021 tracker.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 This Practice Note discusses Term Loan B (TLB) facilities which frequently appear as a tranche of senior facilities in syndicated loans in leveraged financings.
 TLBs are an established feature in the US market and increasingly used in the European lending market for institutional investors.This

 When restructuring is considered rather than formal insolvency proceedings (see Practice Note: Benefits of restructuring over formal proceedings) the company may want to ensure that relevant creditors quickly enter a standstill agreement to gain some breathing space to consider a restructuring